SolbiatiAlessandro/TODAG/docs/development.rst

 -> now that I have this myactivity logging , I can add some sort of 'analyise task' because at time I do a task that is like 2 hours and I think: how could I spend this much time on this shit?

+-> i often quit by accident the task, shuold quit with q not just pressing enter

 ITERATION A
 ====